EdenKupe/notTheSky/src/site/posts/poems/hedges.md

 on a river.<br>
 Maybe I don't have to make sense of it<br>
 to pull back together the sequences of its birth<br>
+the swirl, the churn, the bubbling up of it all,<br>
 but rather let it, and me, be how it is<br>
 like a rabbit with a broken leg<br>
 making space in the hedges.<br>